agrc/gis.utah.gov/about/policy/sgid/index.md

 ### Reasons for Removal
 {: .text-left}

 Many items were added to the SGID before we adopted these policies and guidelines.
 We may evaluate them from time to time for removal.
-In the spirit of continuity, we do not intend to do an immediate, wholescale trimming of the SGID.
+In the spirit of continuity, we do not intend to do an immediate, wholesale trimming of the SGID.

 While not comprehensive, the following list includes the most common reasons for removing datasets: